Climate and Environment

 Tierra Fría

 —”cold land”— comprise areas situated at elevations above 2,300 meters (7,545 feet) above sea level.
-In Mexico, these lands are characterized by notable mountain ranges and some volcanoes, most notably Pico de Orizaba, the highest peak in Mexico and the second-highest peak in North America, and the famous volcanoes of Popocatépetl (active) and Iztaccihuátl (extinct).
+In Mexico, these lands are characterized by notable mountain ranges and some volcanoes, most notably Pico de Orizaba that is the highest peak in Mexico and the second-highest peak in North America, and the famous volcanoes of Popocatépetl (active) and Iztaccihuátl (extinct).

 Climate characteristics by terrain type in Mexico